skip to content

 What will it cost?

 Legal aid is not free.
 There is a minimum contribution of $70 for family law matters and $50 for all other matters.
-You may be asked to contribute more towards your legal costs, depending on your income and assets.
-If you have real estate, a Statutory Charge can be placed on the title, so that your legal costs will be repaid at a later date when the property is sold or transferred.
-See our Statutory Charge fact sheet for more information.
+You may be asked to pay more towards your legal costs, depending on your income and assets.

 When does legal aid start?

-We will pay legal fees from the date when legal aid is granted.
+We will pay legal fees from the date legal aid is granted.
 You must pay for any legal costs incurred before your application is approved.

 Can I get legal aid for any legal problem?